How to Accept Recurring Payments for Your Business

 How Do Recurring Payments Work For Merchants?

-Recurring payments work in a relatively straightforward way:
+Regardless of whether you’re accepting payments internationally or domestically, recurring payments work in a relatively straightforward way:

 • During sign-up or checkout, a customer enters their payment details and consents to recurring payments.